 - mathematics (linear algebra, calculus, probability theory and statistics)

 - technical writing

 In addition to the general background requirements, each major has specific requirements.
-Major is selected at the beginning of the studies and at that point the background requirements listed below are considered.
+The major is selected at the beginning of the studies, and at that point, the background requirements listed below are considered.
 The applicants are asked to indicate in the motivation letter which major they wish to follow.

 This school offers programs in: